The Murph Workout: What It Is and How to Do It

 woman performing air squats as part of explanation of what is the murph workout

-How to Do an Air Squat or Squat
+How to Do an Air-Squat

 1. Stand with your feet shoulder-width apart, shoulders stacked over hips, and knees slightly bent.
 Think about engaging your core and keeping your spine neutral.